 These services can be arranged by appointment.
 The reception staff will inform you of the charge.

-We are now booking for the 2019 Saturday flu clinics, please contact reception if you would like to book a flu vaccination.
+We will shortly be booking for the 2021 flu clinics, please contact reception if you would like to book a flu vaccination.

 Please see the list of patients eligible for flu vaccinations: